 Mr. Meyerhoff has made numerous presentations to community and professional groups and is co-author of chapters in three Kansas Bar Association professional handbooks: Kansas Probate & Trust Administration After Death, Kansas Basic Will and Trust Drafting, and Kansas Corporation Law & Practice.
 Mr. Meyerhoff also serves as a Judge Pro Tem for the Sedgwick County District Court, Probate Department.
-He was a member of the 2001 Leadership Wichita class and was selected by the Wichita Business Journal as one of its 40 Under 40 honorees in 2003.

 Mr. Meyerhoff is active in a variety of community organizations and activities.
 He is a member of the Wichita Estate Planning Council and the Wichita Estate Planning Forum.
 He previously has served on the Board of Directors for the Center for Health and Wellness, Inc. (now HealthCore Clinic, Inc.), Childstart, Inc., Home Technology Solutions, Inc., and the Arts Council, Inc.

-Mr. Meyerhoff and his wife, Michelle, have been married for 30 years and have two sons.
+Mr. Meyerhoff and his wife, Michelle, have been married for 32 years and have two sons.